chapel-lang/chapel/doc/rst/language/spec/tuples.rst

 -----------------------

 Tuple variables are a form of value tuple.
-Like other value tuples, tuple variables will copy elements as though the element is an argument with the ``in`` intent.
+Like other value tuples, tuple variables will copy elements in a manner similar to passing the element to an ``in`` intent argument.

    *Example (tuple-variable-behavior.chpl)*.